Kellie Daniels serves as a Paralegal at the Law Office of Dana L. White.

 - Criminal Law

 Kellie seeks to follow Jesus Christ and one of her favorite Bible verses is Philippians 4:8, “Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.”
 In her spare time, she enjoys being with family and friends.
 Kellie was a stay-at-home mom for years while also working part-time so she could be involved with her children’s activities.
-She has been married to her schoolteacher husband for over 34 years and has two grown sons, one daughter-in-law, and one very precious Chihuahua mix.
+She has been married to her schoolteacher husband for over 34 years and has two grown sons and one very precious Chihuahua mix.
 Kellie enjoys photography, cooking, gardening, and watching professional (Kansas City Royals) and high school baseball with her husband.